Hillesøy Municipality: Name

 The municipality is named after the old Hillesøy farm (Hillesøy) on the island of Hillesøya since the first Hillesøy Church was originally built there.
 The meaning of the name is not entirely clear.
 The first element of the old name may come from the old Norwegian male name Hildulfr.
 Another possibility is that the name was originally Hellisøy.
-If this is the case, then the first element would be derived from the word hellir which means "rock slab".
+If this is the case, then the first element would be derived from the word hellir which means "rock slab" or "cave".
 The last element of the name is not disputed.
 The last element is øy which means "island".
+Historically, the name of the municipality was spelled Hillesø.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Hillesøy, to give the name a more Norwegian and less Danish spelling due to Norwegian language reforms.

+Churches

+The Church of Norway had one parish (sokn) within Hillesøy Municipality.
+It was part of the Hillesøy prestegjeld and the Trondenes prosti (deanery) in the Diocese of Nord-Hålogaland.

+Geography

+The highest point in the municipality was the 942 m tall mountain Keipen on the island of Senja.

 Government

-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Hillesøy Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Hålogaland Court of Appeal.